2018 AAFP Abstract Guidelines

-answer questions during one full day at the conference.
+answer questions for 1 full day at the conference.

-(Friday, October 20th AM Coffee Break, Lunch, PM Coffee
+(Friday, September 28th AM Coffee Break, Lunch, PM Coffee Break;

-Break; OR Saturday, October 21st Breakfast, AM Coffee
+OR Saturday, September 29th Breakfast, AM Coffee Break, Lunch);

 three days of the conference.
 Early dismantling is

-Submission of a paper implies that, should the paper be accepted, at least one of the authors must register and attend the conference to present the work.
+- By submitting an abstract, the main author agrees, should the presentation be accepted, that at least one of the authors must register and attend the conference to present the abstract.